Best gold investments: Gold bars and coins.

 Plus, gold stocks are still stocks.
 While their prices are certainly influenced by gold, they are not as disconnected from the broader stock market's volatility as physical gold is.
 In a major market downturn, even the best gold stocks can get pulled down with everything else, meaning they may not offer the same degree of diversification you expect from gold.

-How to Analyze the Market
+How to Analyze Gold Mining Stocks

 Because you’re investing in a business, your research needs to go deeper than just tracking the price of gold.
 Before you put any money in, it’s essential to understand the specific company you’re considering.
 This means reading their annual reports, getting to know their management team, and looking at the political and geographical stability of the regions where they operate.